 A maximum of 2 vehicles are allowed, one that is driven and the other must be legally towed.
 Check-in times are around 3pm and check-out is around 1pm.

 Restrooms and showers are also present.
 But, you must pay using tokens to use the showers.
 There is WIFI present onsite.

 Beach Camping List

 - Bug spray

 - First Aid Kit

 - Food/snacks – Plan healthy snacks you can take to the beach to get the most energy while participating in the outdoors.

 - Utensils to eat your food in

-Each campground offers different options, whether you are planning on tent camp or RV camp.
+Each campground offers different options, whether you are planning on tent camping or RV camping.

-Let us below what are your favorite beach campgrounds.
+Let us know below what are your favorite beach campgrounds.